 As your sales team begins to communicate openly, various account and lead management strategies become viable.
 80% of all sales need no fewer than 5 follow-up calls, so an unsuccessful follow-up can be reassigned to another sales rep for a future upsell.
 The better your agents are armed with information, the higher the likelihood of them making an upsell or nurturing the lead into a loyal customer.

 Foster knowledge-sharing between your salespeople

 When salespeople pool their customer intelligence, objection handling strategies, and follow-up notes, they can ensure that all leads are nurtured on a constant basis.
 Sales are 47% larger for nurtured leads over non-nurtured leads making this a no-brainer.

 Promote frequent check-ins to help new salespeople overcome their fear of contacting a customer too often.
-Then, track customer engagement to ensure that they are doing everything they can to make customers feel valued in every interaction.
-A customer who is treated well keeps coming back and has a higher likelihood of sourcing other products and services from your company.
+Track customer engagement to ensure that they are doing everything they can to make customers feel valued in every interaction.
+A customer that is treated well keeps coming back and has a higher likelihood of sourcing other products and services from your company.